Youth ADHD Diagnosis & Treatment Now Available!

 Stigma and Misconceptions

-One of the biggest barriers to diagnosis is stigma.
-For decades, ADHD has been dismissed as poor parenting, laziness, or a lack of discipline.
-These misconceptions discourage people from seeking assessment and can lead families to normalize difficulties rather than pursue clinical help.
+"One of the biggest barriers to diagnosis is stigma."
+ADHD has been dismissed as poor parenting, laziness, or lack of discipline, discouraging assessment.

 Girls and women are particularly affected.
-Their symptoms often appear less disruptive, which means inattentive ADHD can be mistaken for shyness or lack of motivation (Quinn & Madhoo, 2014).
-As a result, many women only receive a diagnosis later in life, after years of self-doubt and academic or workplace struggles.
+"Their symptoms often appear less disruptive," with inattentive ADHD mistaken for shyness or lack of motivation.
+Many women receive diagnosis only later in life after years of self-doubt and struggles.

 Limited Access to Specialists